-- Know who uses the local water and the hazards their activities may present, for example anglers on the bank, large or fast boats creating wash. - Know and understand the sound signals and lights used by other vessels. - Be aware of local navigational rules and guidelines put in place to allow different activities to take place safely. - Respect the needs of other water users.
+- Keep a good lookout to avoid collisions and shout a warning to the crews of other boats if there is a risk of collision. - Know who uses the local water and the hazards their activities may present, for example anglers on the bank, large or fast boats creating wash. - Know and understand the sound signals and lights used by other vessels. - Be aware of local navigational rules and guidelines put in place to allow different activities to take place safely. - Respect the needs of other water users.

-- Set out rules and guidelines for outings covering: - Local navigation rules. - Shared use of the water with other water users. - Provide information to members as appropriate. - Implement a process to inform members what other activities are taking place. - Set up a communication network with the local navigation authority and other water users and communicate relevant information to members. - Agree restrictions on boating activities with other water users. - Ensure that rules and guidelines are observed. - Suspend or curtail boating activities where the conditions are assessed as unsafe.
+- Set out rules and guidelines for outings covering: - o Local navigation rules. - o Shared use of the water with other water users. - Provide information to members as appropriate. - Implement a process to inform members what other activities are taking place. - Set up a communication network with the local navigation authority and other water users and communicate relevant information to members. - Agree restrictions on boating activities with other water users. - Ensure that rules and guidelines are observed. - Suspend or curtail boating activities where the conditions are assessed as unsafe.